jwn8175/sp24-cs184-final-project-webpage/final_report.md

 </div>

 Overall, implementing the Voronoi filter was very challenging, but yielded satisfying results.
 We explored and experimented with different features of OpenGL to leverage in our rendering.

-### Rendering Pipeline and GUI

-Our program is set up in `python`, using the `moderngl` and `moderngl-window` packages to execute our shader program and render outputs.
-In order to incorporate the input images into the graphics pipeline, we loaded as textures into the program.

 ## Results